hodiapa/G5K-VMPlaceS/README.md

 # G5K-VMPlaceS

 This repository contains the source of the G5K-VMPlaceS project.
-It corresponds to the experimental version (grid'5000) of the [https://github.com/BeyondTheClouds/VMPlaceS](VMPlaceS project).
+It corresponds to the experimental version (grid'5000) of the [VMPlaceS project](https://github.com/BeyondTheClouds/VMPlaceS).

 ## Requirements
 * java